All Episodes

 But what if the result was the same?

-That would mean that the placebo effect has never been real, and every study that that just did the fake pill to the real pill was misleading you because uh of course some people just get better on their own.
+And every study that just did the fake pill to the real pill was misleading you because, of course, some people just get better on their own.

-So how does this tie into the it is mind-blowing and fascinating?
+So how does this tie into the it is mind-blowing and fascinating.

 Like these kids think that they're trans because they're told that they've been trans or they're influenced to think they've been trans, allegedly.